Burlington Personal Injury Lawyers Serving WA

 Burlington, a small Skagit County town located near Mount Vernon and about an hour north of Seattle, began as a logging camp in the late 19th century.
 Its population, although still under 10,000, is growing rapidly along with the local economy.
 Burlington is nicknamed The Hub City, although some would like to re-christen it The Mall City due to its proliferation of shopping malls (including the regionally famous Cascade Mall) that draws in shoppers from far and wide.

 In the summer, small-town life is spiced up with the Berry Dairy Days strawberry festival along Fairhaven Avenue.
-Outdoorsmen can enjoy the scenic Skagit River basin all year round, since temperatures are rarely extreme.
-The Skagit River, of course, has been modified with an extensive network of dykes.
+Outdoorsmen can enjoy the scenic Skagit River basin all year round since temperatures are rarely extreme.
+The Skagit River, of course, has been modified with an extensive network of dikes.
 Its long history of flooding remains such a threat to Burlington that evacuation routes have already been mapped.

 Because of Burlington’s proximity to Seattle, many local residents commute to work.
 The area is served by Interstate 5 and Washington State Route 20, which bring in tourists as well.
 Burlington roads, unfortunately, see their share of traffic accidents, some of which are fatal.
 Area hospitals also treat a wide variety of other types of accidental injuries from truck accidents to slip and fall accidents to defective drug injuries.